 - - Fully owned or licensed by your organization (you have full IP rights and/or freedom to operate)

 We will evaluate your request and route it to the most appropriate resource within the federal government.
 In some instances, it is not necessary or appropriate for a federal agency representative to meet with companies regarding their products.
 In the event that a federal agency representative is unable to meet with you, we will provide you with that information in a timely manner.

 If you or your company are developing a medical countermeasure, platform technology, or other innovative product in our mission space, you can engage BARDA and other PHEMCE partner agencies to gain technical feedback on what is presented and strategic input as to its relevance for our mission at a CoronaWatch/TechWatch meeting.
 This TechWatch web portal is serving as the single point of entry for interested entities submitting market research and meeting requests for the U.S. government COVID-19 medical countermeasures task force.
 At this time, we are not seeking submissions from medical countermeasure developers that do not pertain to COVID-19.

 CoronaWatch meetings will be held via interactive webinar only, and we will be able to interactively display slides and manuscripts received electronically.
 Though not required, meetings generally have two phases.
 The first is a presentation from the meeting requestor to government personnel, which is informal and highly interactive.
 The second phase is a discussion among the participants.
-BARDA scientific subject matter experts from the PHEMCE partner agencies (including BARDA) and contracting officers will attend; in addition, relevant colleagues from across the PHEMCE may attend.
+Scientific subject matter experts from the PHEMCE partner agencies (including BARDA) and contracting officers will attend.
+Additional details will be provided at the time a meeting is scheduled.

 TechWatch Meeting Benefits• Gain visibility for your solution

 • Receive feedback from USG experts

 • Hear techniques and strategies for addressing technical and regulatory challenges

 • Get insight on how your solution could fit within the Government